Department of Economics, University of Oxford: Rankings

 In the 2021 Complete University Guide, the programme is ranked second nationally, behind the University of Cambridge.

 The Tilburg University Economics Ranking is a worldwide ranking of Economics schools based on research contribution placing Oxford second in Europe, and 11th globally.

 Similarly, the Academic Ranking of World Universities sees Oxford place third in Europe, and 15th globally.

 The 2020 Times Higher Education World University Rankings places Oxford first in the UK, and third globally.

 In the 2020 QS World University Rankings by subject, Oxford is ranked second in Europe, and ninth globally for Economics & Econometrics.

-Notable current faculty
+Notable current and former faculty

-Current faculty includes the Director of Policy Research at the World Bank, Chief Economists at the Department for International Development, and Members of the Monetary Policy Committee, among many other prominent roles.
+Current and former faculty includes the Director of Policy Research at the World Bank, Chief Economists at the Department for International Development, and Members of the Monetary Policy Committee, among many other prominent roles.